tycrek/degoogle/degoogle.md

 *Huge* thanks to [AlternativeTo](https://alternativeto.net/).
 Without them and their users, this project would be significantly more difficult, if not impossible.

+Before reading this guide, I highly recommend reading through [Privacy Tools](https://www.privacytools.io/) and [ethical.net](https://ethical.net/) (thanks u/yieldingTemporarily).

 # Contributing

 If you want to help out with the project, here are some ideas:

+- **iOS app alternatives!** I don't have an iOS device to find alternatives with.
+I would highly appreciate any help with this.
 - Clean up and improve the Markdown
 - Provide more information on services with little info
 - Suggest new services